Vithoba: Etymology and other names

-According to research scholar M. S. Mate of the Deccan College, Pundalik—who is assumed to be a historical figure—was instrumental in persuading the Hoysala king Vishnuvardhana alias Bittidev to build the Pandharpur temple dedicated to Vishnu.
-The deity was subsequently named as Vitthala, a derivative of Bittidev, by the builder-king.
+According to research scholar M. S. Mate of the Deccan College, Pundalik—who is assumed to be a historical figure—was instrumental in persuading the Hoysala king Vishnuvardhana alias Bittideva to build the Pandharpur temple dedicated to Vishnu.
+The deity was subsequently named as Vitthala, a derivative of Bittideva, by the builder-king.
 Other variants of the name include Viṭhurāyā (King Vitthala), and Viṭhāī (Mother Vitthala).
 The people of Gujarat add the suffix -nath (Lord) to Vitthala, which yields the name Vitthal-nath.
 The additional honorific suffix -ji may be added, giving the name Vitthalnathji.
 This name is generally used in the Pushtimarg sect.